gregnero/tiplmfsoc/README.md

 # tiplmfsoc
-Data and resource repository for the Optics Letter "The Texas Instruments Phase Light Modulator for Adaptive Free-Space Optical Communication Systems"
+Data and resource repository for the Optics Letter "A Pixelated Micro-mirror Phase Light Modulator for Adaptive Free-Space Optical Communication Systems"